tcallsen/romannumerals/README.md

 ## Dependencies

-[Spring Initializr](https://start.spring.io/) was used to bootstrap the project, with the code structure resembling a traditional MVC approach.
+[Spring Initializr](https://start.spring.io/) was used to bootstrap the project, with the following MVC-like code structure:

 - Controllers are used to validate request parameters and tie into Services
 - A Service performs the Roman Numerals conversion
-- Models contain the data structures used to represent the JSON output for a conversion or validation error
+- Models define the data structures used to generate JSON output form a conversion or request validation error

 The following dependencies are required to build the project: